Lambosaurus/Vacuum-of-Sol/timeline.md

 ## 2237 - The Lalande massacre

-Three frigates from the Joint Sol Armbada entered the Lalande system to act as a security agree during a local negotiation.
+Three frigates from the Joint Sol Armbada entered the Lalande system to act as a security guarantee during a local negotiation.
 After the agreement broke down, they were ambushed by 14 modified mining vessels.

 All mining vessels were destroyed, along with the [Lalande B](./Glossary/local-systems.md#lalande-b) orbital, carrying some 1350 souls.
 The Sol Armada suffered zero casualties.